 Table 11 provides an additional element, presenting compliance with regular payments due by type of recipient.
 It shows that there is variation in compliance by type of recipient.
-In each reporting province, compliance is highest for spouse only recipients, ranging from 57% in Prince Edward Island to 90% in Ontario.
-The reader should note that the spouse only and spouse with children proportions are based on much smaller case counts than the children only category.
+In each reporting province, compliance is highest for spouse only recipients, ranging from 66% in New Brunswick to 91% in Ontario.

 Another view of compliance shows the amount of dollars that were paid as a proportion of the amounts due.
-During 2002/2003, MEPs in the four provinces reporting these annual data were successful in collecting most of the regular dollars due (Table 12).
-Quebec collected 89% of the approximately \$406 million due for that year,

-Saskatchewan collected 79% of the approximately \$30 million due, British Columbia collected 71% of the approximately \$154 million due, and Prince Edward Island collected 66% of the approximately \$8 million due.22 These figures are based on cases administered, that is all cases that were enrolled at some point during the year.
-The proportions have remained consistent with those reported in the previous years.
+During 2003/2004, MEPs in the four provinces reporting these annual data were successful in collecting most of the regular dollars due (Table 12).
+Quebec collected 92% of the approximately \$432 million due for that year, Saskatchewan collected 78% of the approximately \$30 million due, British Columbia collected 71% of the approximately \$152 million due, and Prince Edward Island collected 66% of the approximately \$8 million due.
+These figures are based on cases administered, that is all cases that were enrolled at some point during the year.